Netley Marsh

 Netley Marsh is a village and civil parish in Hampshire, close to the town of Totton.
 It lies within the New Forest District, and the New Forest National Park.
-It is the alleged site of the battle between an invading Anglo Saxon army, under Cerdic and a British army under Natanleod in the year 508.
+It is the supposed site of the battle between an invading Anglo Saxon army, under Cerdic and a British army under the probably fictitious king Natanleod in the year 508.

 Overview

 Netley Marsh lies to the west of Southampton.
 The village is on the A336 road from Cadnam to Totton.
 The parish is bounded by Bartley Water in the south, and River Blackwater in the north.
 The village of Woodlands is in the south of the parish, and the hamlets of Hillstreet and Ower (chiefly in Copythorne parish) are to the north.
 The M27 motorway runs through this parish, taking roughly the route of the Roman road from Nursling to Cadnam.

 Since 1971, the village has been host to the annual Netley Marsh Steam and Craft Show, a three-day event dedicated to demonstrations of steam-powered vehicles and traction engines held in July of each year.

 Netley Marsh is the base for the international development charity Tools for Self Reliance, which refurbishes and ships old tools and sewing machines to Africa.